Food Production

 Consumption vs. Production

-Knowing the unmet need for local agricultural products helps highlight the potential for increasing local food production in Central Texas.
+Understanding the gap between current production and demand helps identify opportunities to increase local agricultural production in Central Texas.
 Research suggests that Central Texas’ production cannot realistically meet its total demand for food, but the charts below help highlight opportunities for increasing production.
 The chart below on the left shows the estimated consumption of agricultural products in Central Texas.
 The chart below on the right shows the amount locally produced for the same categories of agricultural products.
 Note that this dashboard only includes food grown for human consumption, not all agricultural production.
 Comparing sales volume is an imperfect measure because it does not indicate the quantity of food that was purchased or sold and does not consider differences between agricultural sale prices and consumer prices.

 Highlights: Sales of food for human consumption are highest in McLennan County, followed by Falls and Milam counties.
 Most of these sales are generated from animal proteins rather than produce.
-While overall production exceeds consumption in over half of Central Texas counties, as a region, sales meet only 27.5% of consumption needs.
-This is due to large gaps in the counties with the highest consumption, including Travis, Williamson, and Hays counties.
+While overall production exceeds consumption in half of Central Texas counties, as a region, sales meet only 23.4% of consumption.
+This is due to large gaps in the counties with the highest consumption, including Travis, Hays, and Williamson counties.

 Both charts are shown on the same scale to highlight the gap between production and consumption in Central Texas.
-This gap implies that most food consumed in Central Texas is produced outside the region.
-This means that much of the food supply is subject to supply chain disruptions outside the region and travels further before it reaches its final customer, adding additional emissions to its carbon footprint.
+This gap suggests that much of the food consumed in Central Texas is produced outside the region.
+This means that a significant portion of the food supply depends on external supply chains and longer transport distances, which may increase vulnerability to disruptions and environmental impacts.

 Agricultural Sales by Product Type